LaboratorioBioinformatica/vHULK/README.md

 (vHULK)$ vHULK.py -i test_input -o test_output -t 4
 ```

-It should take about 2 minutes to generate your nice and accurate predictions.
+It should take about 2 to 3 minutes to generate one prediction.

 ## Input